Muay Thai Demo Fight Night at Lanna MMA in North York/ Vaughan: Snow Couldnʼt Stop The Show

 began, with 150 attendees from around the GTA gathering under the bright lights of

-Lanna MMA to watch some of Ontarioʼs up-and-comers throw down.
+Lanna MMA to watch some of Ontarioʼs up-and-coming muay thai athletes throw down.

 Team Lanna had 6 fighters that participated in the event.
-Brenda Vargas took on
+Brenda Vargas out of North York took on

 Carly “The Mayor of Munchkin Town” Rutter from Loyalist in a 3 round battle